 Heeeey, look who’s a young and fresh 28!
 Gosh, I didn’t wanna say what I’ve been saying on every one of my birthdays since I turned 25 but I can’t help it… How am I 28???
 How!?
 Like in my mind I really should still be 21.
 But anyway, yeah I’m a massive year older.
 A proper, full blown adult “apparently” LOL.
 Last year when I turned 27 I went through a quarter life slash existential crisis characterized by asking myself “WTF am I doing with my life!?!?!?” repeatedly.
 This year is very different, I’m feeling a lot more positive, and even happy about turning a year older.
 So I thought it would be nice to reflect and share what I’ve learned on my 28 trips around the sun.

 - Mental health and upkeep is a life essential.
 We all go through a lot from childhood to adulthood, if you haven’t properly dealt with something traumatic or that affected your life it will likely rear its head at some point in your emotions, behavior and/or relationships.
-Seeing a therapist every now and again just to offload is a worthwhile investment to help you navigate any situation that’s causing you anxiety, making you depressed or unhappy.
+Seeing a therapist every now and again just to offload may be a worthwhile investment to help you navigate any situation that’s causing you anxiety, making you depressed or unhappy.
 But therapy aside, I think having a consistent spiritual practice is the most accessible and best way to take care of your mind and spirit, I really believe life feels a lot less overwhelming for me when I keep up with my spiritual practice.

 - Get financially savvy.
 I was one of those happy go lucky people who would spend all their money on whatever they wanted because I didn’t believe in “depriving” myself.
 Huh!
 It was nice while it lasted but I quickly learned that the sooner you learn financial discipline i.e that foreign concept called delayed gratification, the better off you will be.
 That means saving a good portion of everything you earn, trying to stay out of unnecessary debt and reducing whatever debt you do have already.
 Your future self will thank you for it.